bchris240/InsigniaComposer/README.md

 Follow the prompts to enter text, text color, choose a shape, and specify the shape's color.
 The application will generate an SVG file named logo.svg based on your input.

-Testing
+Testing:

-To run the unit tests using Jest, use the following command:
+To run the unit tests using Jest, use the following command: npm test

-bash
-Copy code
-npm test
-Project Structure
+Project Structure:
-go
-Copy code
 .
 ├── examples/           // Example SVG file(s) created with the app ├── lib/                // Folder for classes or functions